• On Campus

 BSBTEC201 Use business software applications

-VU22414 Engage with a range of complex texts for learning purposes
+VU23820 Engage with complex texts for learning purposes

-VU22420 Create a range of complex texts to participate in the workplace
+VU23826 Create complex texts to participate in the workplace

 Assessment